antoinevinial/react-boilerplate/README.md

 export default ExampleView;
 ```

 We add a `content` key inside our state to store the API response.
 We also import `ExampleActions` and `ExampleStore`.
 As you can see in the previous code, we use the React build-in component methods to manage our data.
-Especially, we launch the action inside the `componentDidMount` method.
-It's tempting to launch request inside the componentWillMount request but it's useless because the render function will be execute (so the componentDidMount) before your API will responde.
+We launch the action inside the `componentDidMount` method.
+It's tempting to launch request inside the `componentWillMount` request but it's useless because the render function will be execute (so the `componentDidMount`) before your API will responde.
 Also, you don't want to block the render function but rather provide a loading state during the fetch.

+## SEO in React